technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab 1B.md

     debido a la naturaleza técnica del tema.
 Introduce el siguiente
     mensaje:

-    **Change the theme of this presentation to something more technical**.
+    ++Change the theme of this presentation to something more technical.++

     ![](./media/image34.png)